Software

 Note:

-is needed to avoid loading packages from your base environment (i.e. Revise) and
+--startup-file=nois needed to avoid loading packages from your base environment (i.e. Revise) and